Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

-This recipe is adopted from one found within The Viennese Pastry Cookbook by Lilly Joss Reich
+This recipe is adapted from one found within The Viennese Pastry Cookbook by Lilly Joss Reich.

 - 5 tbs butter

 - 2/3 cup sugar

 - 12 squares sweet chocolate, (3 oz total)

 - 6 egg whites

 - 1 can sour cherries, (or 1 cup dark sour cherry preserves)

 - Cream together the butter and the sugar (don't be afraid to melt the butter beforehand to ease the integration).
 Add 6 egg yolks, 1 at a time into it, beating them in thoroughly.